 Miyoko Conley is an Asian American playwright, games writer, and scholar.

-Her plays have been presented in the Bay Area and New York City, including at UC Berkeley; UCLA; (2g) Second Generation; The Tank; The Wild Project; and New York University.
-Works include Human Museum (2021 Bay Area Playwrights Festival); Starship Dance Party (developed with the New Play Reading series at UC Berkeley); End of the World Place (2015 semi-finalist Bay Area Playwrights Festival); and Untitled Fantasy (part of 2g’s Jumpstart Commissions).
+Miyoko’s plays have been presented in the Bay Area and New York City, including at Playwrights Foundation; UC Berkeley; UCLA; Second Generation (2g); The Tank; The Wild Project; and New York University.
 While not all her plays involve robots, many of them do, and she often writes about people living with, evolving with, and performing with technology.

 As a games writer, she is a current mentee in the Talespinners Mentorship Programme, where she is developing a short, post-apocalyptic game that focuses on empathy and kindness.
 Miyoko is also a localization writer, and she has worked with clients such as 8-4 Ltd. and Aksys Games.